adamant/adamant.language.reference/ideas-considering.md

 ## Use `##` for Preprocessor

 The preprocessor is only very rarely used.
 It could be given an alternate syntax like `##` to free the `#` symbol up for other uses.
 For example, it could be used for anonymous functions `#x => x`.
 Other ideas are, verbatim strings `#"\foo"`, or tuples `#(a, b)`, or attributes following the idea of hash tags as metadata.
 It could even be used to access tuple elements as `x#1` which might make sense if it is the syntax for tuples.
 It actually could be used for almost all of those at the same time.
-That is use it for verbatim strings, tuples, tuple access and attributes.
+That is, use it for verbatim strings, tuples, tuple access and attributes.
 If `@` means address of then using it to prefix string literals could cause problems for taking the address of string literal.
 That would almost require the use of something else for verbatim string literals.

 ## Don't Distinguish between Non-interpolated and Verbatim String Literals